Leicester Lions: Previous teams

 Riders signed for the start of the 2011 season were Sergey Darkin, Ilya Bondarenko, Jamie Courtney, Jan Graversen, John Oliver, Richard Hall (on loan from Sheffield Tigers), and Richard Sweetman (on loan from Swindon Robins).
 Mathieu Trésarrieu was brought in when Bondarenko was out through injury.
 By July 2011, four of the seven riders who started the season had either left or been replaced, with only Bondarenko, Graversen and Oliver remaining, and Hemsley had handed over team management duties to Jason Attwood.
 Promoter Hemsley brought in Kauko Nieminen, Henning Bager and Magnus Karlsson, with Charles Wright and Ashley Morris as reserves.
 In August, Oliver and Wright were released, with Viktor Bergström and Jason Garrity coming in for the remainder of the season.
-Lions hosted the Premier League Four-Team Championship, finishing as runners-up to Ipswich Witches.
-The Lions finished the season in last place in the Premier League, despite good results at the end of the season.
 Graversen finished the season as the team's top points scorer with 211 points from league and cup matches.